InnovatingAI/AutoMind/README.md

 The original MLE-bench dataset is a collection of 75 Kaggle competitions, which is a particularly resource-intensive benchmark to run.
 A single run of the original experiment setup of 24 hours per competition attempt requires 24 hours × 75 competitions = 1800 GPU hours of compute.
 Furthermore, running agents for the whole duration is very token-intensive.

-Alternatively, you can download the [subset](mle-bench/experiments/splits/automind.txt) of MLE-Bench which consists of 16 competions used in our experiments via the following scripts:
+Alternatively, you can download the [subset](mle-bench/experiments/splits/automind.txt) of MLE-Bench which consists of 15 competitions used in our experiments via the following scripts:

 ```
 mlebench prepare --automind